Thermal Analysis

 • Ts is the surface temperature [K]

-Phase change
+Phase Change

 A phase change refers to the transition of a substance from one state of matter to another, such as from solid to liquid, liquid to gas, or vice versa.
-During a phase change, the energy associated with the substance can be divided into sensible energy, which is mainly related to changes in temperature, and latent energy (or latent heat), which is associated with the change in phase.
-For example, when a material changes from solid to liquid (melting) or from liquid to vapor (vaporization, evaporation, boiling), the latent energy increases.
-Conversely, when the phase change is from vapor to liquid (condensation) or from liquid to solid (solidification, freezing), the latent energy decreases.
+During a phase change, the energy associated with the substance can be divided into sensible energy, which is primarily related to temperature changes, and latent energy (or latent heat), which is associated with the phase transition.

-Pool boiling
+Pool Boiling

-Pool boiling is a process that occurs when a solid surface's temperature exceeds the saturation temperature corresponding to the liquid pressure.
-Heat is transferred from the solid surface to the liquid, leading to the formation of vapor bubbles that subsequently detach from the surface.
-Pool boiling can occur under various conditions, such as when the liquid is quiescent and its motion near the surface is due to free convection and mixing induced by bubble growth and detachment.
-It can also be classified as subcooled or saturated, depending on the temperature of the liquid.
-In subcooled boiling, most of the liquid's temperature is below the saturation temperature, while in saturated boiling, the liquid's temperature slightly exceeds the saturation temperature.
+Pool boiling typically occurs under conditions where the liquid is stationary, and the motion near the surface is due to natural convection and mixing caused by the growth and detachment of bubbles.
+It can be classified as either subcooled or saturated, depending on the temperature of the liquid.
+In subcooled boiling, most of the liquid is below the saturation temperature, whereas in saturated boiling, the liquid temperature is slightly above the saturation temperature.

-Prandtl number
+Prandtl Number

 The Prandtl number, denoted as Pr, is a dimensionless number that represents the ratio of momentum diffusivity (kinematic viscosity) to thermal diffusivity in a fluid.
-It provides a measure of the relative effectiveness of momentum and energy transport by diffusion in the velocity and thermal boundary layers, respectively.
-For laminar boundary layers, the value of Prandtl number strongly influences the relative growth of the velocity boundary layer and thermal boundary layer.
-Specifically, the Prandtl number affects the relative growth of the velocity and thermal boundary layers, with higher Prandtl numbers leading to greater thermal boundary layer growth compared to the velocity boundary layer.
+It provides a measure of the relative effectiveness of momentum and energy transfer by diffusion in the velocity and thermal boundary layers, respectively.

 Radiation